Accident Reconstruction | Vehicle Investigations

 Crane's engineers have access to computational numerical analysis tools in order to perform Finite Element Analysis (FEA) studies or generate simulations/animations of motor vehicle collisions.

-Motorcycles, ATVs, UTVs, side-by-sides, and snowmobiles have unique operating characteristics and environments that must be thoroughly understood to successfully analyze accidents involving these vehicles.
+Motorcycles, ATVs, UTVs, side-by-sides, snowmobiles, jet skis, and personal watercraft (PWCs) have unique operating characteristics and environments that must be thoroughly understood to successfully analyze accidents involving these vehicles.
 Our engineers and technical staff possess decades of hands-on riding, service, and maintenance experience and have professionally investigated and analyzed hundreds of accidents involving these vehicles.
 This knowledge and experience allows us to address issues specific to these vehicles.

 Vehicle Dynamics and Handling